Housing

 Housing expenditure

-Housing costs take up a large share of the household budget and represent the largest single expenditure for many individuals and families, by the time you add up elements such as rent, gas, electricity, water, furniture or repairs.
-In the OECD, households on average spend 21% of their gross adjusted disposable income on keeping a roof over their heads.
-The level of housing costs in household budgets varies from 27% in Greece to less than 16% in Korea.
-In the Russian Federation, spending on housing accounts for just 11% of the household budget.
+Housing costs take up a large share of the household budget and represent the largest single expenditure for many individuals and families, by the time you add up elements such as rent, gas, electricity, water, furniture and repairs.
+In the OECD, households on average spend around 20% of their gross adjusted disposable income on keeping a roof over their heads.
+The level of housing costs in household budgets varies from over 27% in the Slovak Republic to less than 15% in Korea.

 Top Ranking